 Western style brewing guide

-Also known as “hot water brewing”, the common practice of this style likely came about from the colonial Dutch-English mode of preparing tea, involving black tea taken with milk and sugar.
+Also known as “hot water brewing”, the common practice of this style possibly came about from the colonial Dutch-English mode of preparing tea, involving black tea brewed strong and taken with milk and sugar.
 The name and the tea brewing style has remained something of a standard in Commonwealth countries, perhaps owing to the enduring tradition of high tea.

 Black, and pu’erh/fermented teas are ideally steeped at 100°C, and should be steeped for a minimum of 90 seconds, through to no more than 5 minutes.

 Green and white teas are ideally steeped at 70-80°C for 90 seconds through to no more than 2 minutes.

 Lightly oxidised oolongs can be steeped at 85-90°C for up to 2 minutes, while heavily oxidised as well as roasted oolongs can be brewed at 95°C/100°C for up to 5 minutes.

 Preheat the teapot and the drinking vessels by filling with boiling water up to a third.
 Wait 30 seconds, then discard the water.
 Pre-warming the teapot helps to maintain the correct temperature.